finnschwall/rixaplugin/docs/source/auth_system.md

 Should you connect to a RIXA webserver instance, these keys can be downloaded from your account page (Usually `https://THESERVER.com/account_managment`).

-Note that your key is used on the server side for "tagging" the plugins you connect.
+The key(s) is used on the server side for "tagging" the plugins you connect.
+So download the key appropriate for the scope you want your plugin to be in.

 ## Allowing others to connect to your server
 The auth system needs to be activated as in above.